 The power clean is also one of those exercises that is just fun to do, not to mention it makes you feel like a bit of a badass throwing the weight around like that, especially if you are strong at it and can use a good amount of weight.

-Nearly all athletes can benefit from cleans and should be doing then, let’s move on and talk about some of the benefits that make power cleans worth while.
+Nearly all athletes can benefit from cleans and should be doing them.
+They are also one of our best exercises to give you an athletic body; let’s move on and talk about some of the benefits that make power cleans worthwhile.